mcwalrus/go-jitjson/README.md

 - 🔗 Integrates with encoding/json interfaces
 - 💾 Reduce memory when working with large JSON datasets
 - 🚀 Improves performance by avoiding unnecessary parsing of JSON

+## Consider Use

+If you intend to use all of your data, jitjson will not provide any benefit.

 ## Installation